About C-CAT

 North Carolina statutes and regulations require or authorize a wide array of collateral consequences following a criminal conviction that may affect many areas of life, including, among others, employment and professional licensure, access to public benefits, and civic rights.
 These consequences are scattered throughout the North Carolina General Statutes and Administrative Code, making it difficult to master the entire body of collateral consequences law without a central resource.
 C-CAT was created as a central database to help attorneys, policy makers, service providers, and affected individuals identify, assess, and contrast collateral consequences that may be triggered by a criminal conviction.

-C-CAT is current through the North Carolina General Assembly’s 2022 legislative session.
+C-CAT is current through the North Carolina General Assembly’s 2023 legislative session and Volume 38, Issue 24 (June 2024) of the North Carolina Register.
 It does not purport to provide specific legal advice in individual cases.
 Users should refer to relevant sections of the North Carolina General Statutes and North Carolina Administrative Code.
 Users should seek advice from a qualified attorney as necessary.

 C-CAT does not include all the areas of collateral consequences law.
 C-CAT excludes the following: